dekeh1/CS-443/Syllabus.md

 Graduates of the Software Development Concentration will be able to (in addition to the Computer Science Major Program Learning Outcomes):

 1. Work with stakeholders to specify, design, develop, test, modify, and document a software system.
-(Mastery)
+(Introduction)
 2. Organize, plan, follow, and improve on, appropriate software development methodologies and team processes for a software project.
-(Emphasis)
+(Introduction)
 3. Evaluate, select, and use appropriate tools for source code control, build, test, deployment, and documentation management.
-(Emphasis)
+(Introduction)
 4. Evaluate, select, and apply appropriate testing techniques and tools, develop test cases, and perform software reviews.
-(Emphasis)
+(Mastery)
 5. Apply professional judgement, exhibit professional behavior, and keep skills up-to-date.
 (Mastery)

 ## Program-Level Student Learning Outcomes